abonnaudet-ledger/ragger/README.md

 * `right_click`: perform a right click on a device.
 * `left_click`: perform a left click on a device.
 * `both_click`: perform a click on both buttons (left + right) of a device.
+* `navigate`: navigate on the device according to a set of navigation instructions provided.
 * `navigate_until_snap`: navigate on the device (by performing right clicks) until a snapshot is found and then validate (with both click).
 * `navigate_and_compare_until_snap`: same as the previous method but compare screenshots of the flow with "golden" images after the last snapshot is found.